getodk/docs/docs/tutorial-entities.rst

 #.
 Create a new App User with name ``Employee1``.
 #.
 Scan the App User QR code from Collect.
 #.
 Click on the :guilabel:`Form Access` tab.
 #.
-Give ``Employee1`` access to the ``Respond to problem`` form.
+Give ``Employee1`` access to the ``Address a problem`` form.
 You can optionally also given it access to ``Report a problem``.
 #.
-Open the ``Respond to problem`` form and respond to some problems!
+Open the ``Address a problem`` form and address some problems!
 Make sure to tap the refresh button in :guilabel:`Start new form` before each problem resolution (⟳) to get the latest status updates.

 You now have two forms that work together to support a problem reporting and resolution workflow that can be applied to many different environments.

 .. note::
-    Addressed problems are filtered out of the ``Respond to problem`` select but they are still sent to all devices.
+    Addressed problems are filtered out of the ``Address a problem`` select but they are still sent to all devices.
 This will become impractical after several 10s of thousands of problems or earlier depending on available bandwidth.
 In a future ODK version, it will be possible to archive Entities that are no longer needed.

 Your turn
 ----------